 When in the same area, the authentication types of all routers should be the same.
-(MD5
+(MD5 authentication and plaintext authentication are supported.)

 Operation Command Remarks

-Run the command in OSPF nonton conf
+Run the command in OSPF

 configuration mode. router ospf

-Configure the authentication area area-id authentication [ message-digest ]
+Configure the authentication :

-type for an area.
+type for an area. area area-id authentication [message-digest]

 Restore the authentication type

 of an interface to no no area area-id authentication

 authentication.